luigiselmi/algorithms/README.md

 The first topic of the 4th week is about specialized algorithms for searching in symbol tables with string keys.
 The difference with symbol tables discussed in the first part of the course is that the algorithms don't use comparisons for searching and so they can be faster.
 The 2nd topic is substring search that has application in many fields from search engines to genetics.
-The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/boggle/specification.php) is about developing an application that can find all the valid words that can be found using random cubes, with letters on each face, in a board as in the word game Boggle.
+The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/boggle/specification.php) is about developing an application to find all the valid words composed of random letters displayed on a board, as in the word game Boggle.
 The main steps are first building the adjacency list of each cube and then searching for words, using letters in adjacent cubes, that are in a dictionary.
-The dictionary of valid word can be conveniently stored in a Trie, a symbol table with string keys while the search can be performed recursively using depth-first search.
-The Boggle solver can be tested using static board files as in the example
+The dictionary of valid word can be conveniently stored in a Trie, a symbol table with string keys, while the search can be performed recursively using depth-first search.
+The Boggle solver can be tested using static board and dictionary files as in the example

 ```
 $ mvn exec:java -Dexec.mainClass="assignments.boggle.BoggleSolver" -Dexec.args="resources/assignments/boggle/dictionary-algs4.txt resources/assignments/boggle/board4x4.txt"